Has COVID-19 Changed the Practice of Law Forever?

 But we have now realized that going back to ‘business as usual’ means an intimidating array of protective measures are being adopted by many retail stores, schools and public buildings in order to safely reopen.
 Facial mask requirements.
 Temperature checks.
 Plexiglass partitions.
 Crowd-controlled elevator access.
 The list goes on…

 In fact, the Occupational Health and Safety Administration has issued ‘Guidance on Preparing Workplaces for COVID-19’, including 35 pages of instruction for employers, from HVAC systems to safe work practices, sanitation, and PPE.
-While some firms are taking this path to re-open traditional offices, many firms that shifted to remote work during the pandemic are realizing the best path may be to remain virtual in the future, and improve remote operations by upgrading technology.
+While some firms are taking this path to re-open traditional offices, many firms that shifted to remote work during the pandemic are realizing the best path may be to remain virtual in the future, and improve remote operations by upgrading their legal technology.

 Prior to the onset of the pandemic, just 58% of law firms responding to a 2019 ABA Cloud Computing Survey reported regular use of cloud applications.
 Solos, small firms, and medium-sized firms reported higher cloud usage than large firms.

 According to a new survey conducted by Above the Law and AbacusNext, entitled Industry Report: Survival or Evolution – Law Firms Navigate a Digital Metamorphosis, ‘business as usual’ going forward will rely more than ever on technology.